 Inside My Mind: A Therapist’s Blog

-I write about psychedelics, traumatic grief, betrayal trauma, EMDR therapy, and other topics that peak my interest.
+I write about psychedelics, traumatic grief, alternative therapy, betrayal trauma, self-care, EMDR therapy, and other topics that peak my interest.

 Find guidance that helps you live a more confident life.